The ways silent struct copies are made

 call instance int32 Mutable::IncrementX()

+Read it top to bottom.
 The getter runs and returns a copy.
-That copy is stored in a throwaway local V_1.
-Then ldloca.s V_1 takes the address of that local and hands it to IncrementX as this.
-The method mutates V_1.
-The actual backing field inside a is never touched.
+That copy goes into a throwaway local the compiler calls V_1.
+Then ldloca.s V_1 takes the address of that local and passes it to IncrementX as this.
+So the method faithfully increments V_1, and the backing field inside a is never touched.

 The second call is identical.
-The getter runs again, produces a copy from the unchanged backing field, and IncrementX increments the copy.
-That is why you see 2 twice.
+The getter runs again, produces a fresh copy from the unchanged backing field, and IncrementX increments that copy.
+That’s why you see 2 twice.

 The readonly field case